dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/query-language.md

 If you are only interested in specifying that a resource has some text value containing a standoff link to another resource, the most efficient way is to use the property `knora-api:hasStandoffLinkTo`, whose subjects and objects are resources.
-This property is automatically maintained by Knora.
+This property is automatically maintained by DSP-API.
 For example:

 ```
 PREFIX knora-api: <http://api.knora.org/ontology/knora-api/v2#>